InfinityFreeHosting/mofh-client/README.md

 # MyOwnFreeHost API Client
 An API client to use the free hosting system from [MyOwnFreeHost](http://myownfreehost.net).

-**IMPORTANT: THIS LIBRARY IS AIMED AT EXPERIENCED PHP DEVELOPERS.
-Experience with object-oriented PHP and Composer is required.
-If you can't use oo-PHP and Composer, don't bother with this library.**

 ## Installation

 This package is best installed through Composer: